 Currently there are no federal standards related to moisture and water activity testing for cannabis because marijuana is still federally banned.
-The federal government is however, investigating Hemp CBD related to plant and product safety.
-In the interim, we adhere to industry standard best practices when testing for allowable water and moisture limits.

 At a state level in Florida, there are no specific limits on moisture content in hemp or cannabis.
-However Florida’s proposed hemp CBD program does require testing for pathogens like mold and mildew, which occur as a result of over moisturization and high water activity.
+However Florida’s hemp program does require testing extracts for pathogens like mold and mildew, which occur as a result of over moisturization and high water activity.
 Thus the only way to know your product will pass final compliance tests is to submit your samples for analysis as early as possible.

 What We Test